The 'Sofia Richie Bun' Is Raising Red Flags Among Hair Experts

 What is the Sofia Richie bun?

-Her first step: She saturates her damp hair in a spray detangler, parts it in the center, and adds a hair mask, specifically the Christophe Robin Regenerating Mask, in lieu of a hair gel.
+Richie Grainge first saturates her damp hair in Unite 7Seconds Detangler, $36.50, parts it in the centre, and adds a hair mask, specifically the Christophe Robin Regenerating Mask, $85, in lieu of a hair gel.
 "I'm convinced it's the reason my hair grew lusciously over Covid," she explains.
-Hair gels are often silicone based, whereas hair masks tend to have more nourishing and hydrating properties, so she's onto something there.
-Over the mask, she uses the Oribe Matte Waves Lotion which "really seals my hair down," she says, before brushing and pulling it "as tight as I can" with the help of the world's fanciest hairbrush: the Mason Pearson ($175!), made with both boar and nylon bristles.
+Hair gels are often silicone-based, whereas hair masks tend to have more nourishing and hydrating properties, so she's onto something there.
+Over the mask, she uses the Oribe Matte Waves Lotion, $64, which "really seals my hair down," she says, before brushing and pulling it "as tight as I can" with the help of the world's fanciest hairbrush: the Mason Pearson ($121!), made with boar bristles.
 Once her ponytail is high and tight, Richie Grainge twirls her hair into a sleek and secure bun at the back of her head, like a ballerina.

 Here's the rub, a warning to the millions of viewers of this video: This damp-hair styling might work for Richie Grainge, but for me — and anyone else with fine hair and a sensitive, dry scalp — there are some important disclaimers.